 Think of the images of your work as works of art themselves.
 If the photos of your work are poorly composed, blurry or lacking detail, grainy, badly lit, or contain distracting elements (your hand, a view of your living room), the viewer will likely jump to another, more eye-catching image.
 Every image you post online should be created with care and attention so that you can give potential buyers the best impression of you and your work.
 With just a little extra effort, you can easily take excellent photos of your work.
 There is no need to hire a professional photographer or buy expensive camera equipment.
 By preparing the proper setting for your artwork photoshoot, you will only need to consider a few camera basics to create images worthy of your art.
 You can also control the environment where you shoot your work, making sure it’s free of distracting elements, movement or changing conditions, such as lighting or distance from the camera.

-When purchasing a camera it is important to look into and compare the features of different types of cameras to get exactly what’s needed when photographing your artwork.
+Making the right equipment purchases will make photographing your artwork that much easier.
+When purchasing a camera, research and compare the different types of features to get exactly what’s needed for high quality images.
 It is preferred that a camera has manual or assisted controls (i.e. shutter speed, aperture, etc.), a mid-range or wide angle lens, RAW file format, and image processing software.
-It is not required that a camera has multi-point or phase detection autofocus, low light, performance or high ISO sensitivity, built-in-flash, or a high megapixel count.
-It’s also worth noting that it isn’t necessary to purchase a camera if you’re on a budget: You can borrow, buy, or rent various types of cameras for photographing your artwork.
+It is not required that a camera have multi-point or phase detection autofocus, low light, performance or high ISO sensitivity, built-in-flash, or a high megapixel count.
+It’s also worth noting that it isn’t necessary to purchase a camera if you’re on a budget: You can borrow, buy, or rent various types of camera.
 For example, we recommend looking into the following options: